rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 recommendation-v2-2-nqq9f    2/2     Running     0          85s
 ```

-Once your pod has 2/2 containers and it is Running, execute some test either using customer or partner services.
+Once your pod has 2/2 containers and it is Running, execute some tests using either the customer or partner services.

 ```
 $ oc get routes -n istio-system | egrep "customer|partner"